Twin prime: Other theorems weaker than the twin prime conjecture

 is a major improvement on the Goldston–Graham–Pintz–Yıldırım result.
 The Polymath Project improvement of Zhang's bound and the work of Maynard have reduced the bound: the limit inferior is at most 246.
+This means that there is an infinite set of primes where the next prime is larger by no more than 246.
+Improving the bound to 2 would be a proof of the twin prime conjecture.